mustaphouni04/Pac-man-AI/README.md

 # Pac-man-AI
-Reinforcement Learning applyed to Pac-man
+Reinforcement Learning applyed to Pac-man.

 ## Inspiration
 We've always been fans of classic arcade games and artificial intelligence, so we combined the two and created a Pac-Man using machine learning?
 We wanted to push the boundaries of how we perceive and play this game by incorporating modern AI techniques.